A Reality Tour (album)

 A Reality Tour is a live album by David Bowie that was released on 25 January 2010.
 The album features 22 and 23 November 2003 performances in Dublin during his concert tour A Reality Tour.
 This is an audio version of the concert video of the same name, except that it adds three bonus tracks.
 The digital download on iTunes adds two more bonus tracks.

+A newly remastered and resequenced version of the album was released on 12 September 2025 as part of the I Can't Give Everything Away (2002–2016) box set.

 Track listing

 All songs written by David Bowie except where noted.